What aspirations, wishes, outvie thine and ours O soul?

 Why can we not see a being who, by the manliness and transparence of his nature, disarms the entire world, and brings one and all to his side, as friends and believers?

-Can no father beget or mother conceive a child so entire and so elastic, and so free from all discords, that whatever action he do or whatever syllable he speak, it shall be melodious to all creatures, and none shall be an exception to the universal and affectionate Yes of the earth?
+Can no father beget or mother conceive a child so entire and so elastic, and so free from all discords, whatever action he do or whatever syllable he speak, it shall be melodious to all creatures, and none shall be an exception to the universal and affectionate Yes of the earth?

 Picture: A thousand perfect men and women appear,

-Around each gathers a cluster of friends, and gay children and youths, with offerings—
+Around each gathers a cluster of friends, and gay children and youths, with offerings.

 What can be a more admirable aim for the most exalted human ambition than the wish and resolve to be perfect?